fcas/scikit-learn-tutorial/_sources/settings.txt

 Datasets
 =========

-The `scikits.learn` deals with learning information from one or more datasets that are represented as 2D arrays.
+The `scikit-learn` deals with learning information from one or more datasets that are represented as 2D arrays.
 They can be understood as a list of multi-dimensional observations.
 We say that the first axis of these arrays is the **samples** axis, while the second is the